bbottema/simple-java-mail/README.md

 After almost two years of development the next major release 6.0.0 is finally here!
 And what a doozy it is, with the following major new features:

+The core library is now even smaller compared to the 5.x.x series going from 183kb to 134kb!

 - [CLI support!!](https://github.com/bbottema/simple-java-mail/issues/156),
 - major performance improvement with [advanced batch processing](https://github.com/bbottema/simple-java-mail/issues/214) including support for mail server clusters.
 - You can now replace the final sending of emails with [your own logic](https://github.com/bbottema/simple-java-mail/issues/121), using a 3rd party service of your choice.